-Mr Flynn was all but written off two years ago when he was removed from his post as a Pentagon intelligence chief.
+Mr Flynn was all but written off in 2014 when he was removed from his post as a Pentagon intelligence chief by Mr Obama.

-His importance was underlined just days before his resignation, when he was with the president at his Mar-A-Lago estate in Florida as he hosted his first foreign leader there, Japanese Prime Minister Shinzo Abe.
+His importance was underlined just days before his resignation, when he was with the president at his Mar-a-Lago estate in Florida as he hosted his first foreign leader there, then Japanese Prime Minister Shinzo Abe.

 In the past, Mr Flynn has complained he was fired from the Defence Intelligence Agency (DIA) in 2014 after just two years for telling hard truths about the war on Islamist extremism.

-Mr Flynn believes the US is losing a global war against Islamist extremism that may last for generations.
+Mr Flynn said the US is losing a global war against Islamist extremism that could last for generations.

 But insiders have suggested his exit at the DIA may have been related to his unpopular overhaul of the agency.